Key Insights: How Does Turnitin Detect AI in Student Papers?

 Step 5: AI Detection Report & Color Codes

-Once processing is complete, Turnitin provides an AI writing report.
-Here's how to interpret what you see:
+Once processing is complete, the Similarity Report may show an AI writing indicator.
+Here's how to interpret the display without overreading it:

 Color Indicators: